MicrosoftDocs/windowsserverdocs/WindowsServerDocs/compute/nano-server/Developing-PowerShell-Cmdlets-for-Nano-Server.md

 Most C# code is supported on Nano Server.
 You can use [ApiPort](https://github.com/Microsoft/dotnet-apiport) to scan for incompatible APIs.

 ### Powershell Core SDK
-The module ‚ÄúMicrosoft.PowerShell.NanoServer.SDK‚Äù is available in the [PowerShell Gallery](https://www.powershellgallery.com/packages/Microsoft.PowerShell.NanoServer.SDK/1.0.0.4) to facilitate developing .NET cmdlets using Visual Studio 2015 Update 2 that target the versions of CoreCLR and PowerShell Core available in Nano Server.
+The module ìMicrosoft.PowerShell.NanoServer.SDKî is available in the [PowerShell Gallery](https://www.powershellgallery.com/packages/Microsoft.PowerShell.NanoServer.SDK/1.0.0.4) to facilitate developing .NET cmdlets using Visual Studio 2015 Update 2 that target the versions of CoreCLR and PowerShell Core available in Nano Server.
 You can install the module using PowerShellGet with this command:

 `Find-Module Microsoft.PowerShell.NanoServer.SDK -Repository PSGallery | Install-Module -Scope <scope>`